 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Mitsubishi Motors reported total carbon emissions of approximately 23,000,000 kg CO2e in Japan and about 32,103,000,000 kg CO2e globally.
-The emissions breakdown includes 96,000,000 kg CO2e from Scope 1, 264,000,000 kg CO2e from Scope 2, and a significant 31,743,000,000 kg CO2e from Scope 3 emissions.
-This indicates a continued reliance on upstream activities, particularly the use of sold products, which accounted for about 20,056,000,000 kg CO2e.
-Mitsubishi Motors has set ambitious climate commitments, aiming for a 50% reduction in Scope 1 and Scope 2 emissions by 2030, compared to the fiscal year 2018 levels.
+In 2023, Mitsubishi Motors reported total carbon emissions of approximately 32,103,000,000 kg CO2e globally, with specific breakdowns of 96,000,000 kg CO2e for Scope 1, 264,000,000 kg CO2e for Scope 2, and a significant 31,743,000,000 kg CO2e for Scope 3 emissions.
+This represents a total of about 230,000,000 kg CO2e in Japan for the same year.
+Mitsubishi Motors has set ambitious targets to reduce its carbon footprint.
+The company aims for a 50% reduction in Scope 1 and Scope 2 emissions by 2030, compared to the fiscal year 2018 levels.
 This target aligns with the Science Based Targets initiative (SBTi) and is designed to meet the 1.5°C climate goal.
-Additionally, the company has pledged to achieve carbon neutrality across its entire supply chain by 2050, reflecting a long-term commitment to sustainability.
-Overall, Mitsubishi Motors is actively working towards reducing its carbon footprint while addressing the significant challenges posed by its Scope 3 emissions, which represent the majority of its total emissions.
+Additionally, Mitsubishi Motors has committed to achieving carbon neutrality across its entire supply chain by 2050.
+The company's emissions data is sourced directly from Mitsubishi Motors Corporation, with no cascaded data from parent or related organizations.
+This commitment to sustainability reflects a proactive approach to addressing climate change and reducing environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents